-FARGO, N.D. — A man serving life without parole for killing a West Fargo woman when he was 16 years old says he should be considered for a reduced sentence.
+BISMARCK, N.D. — The North Dakota Supreme Court has rejected an appeal for a man serving life without parole for killing a West Fargo woman when he was 16 years old.

-Barry Garcia is the only state inmate who was sentenced to life without parole for a crime committed as a juvenile.
-He was convicted of murder and aggravated assault in the shooting death of Cheryl Tendeland in 1995.
+Barry Garcia is the only current state inmate who was sentenced to life without parole for a crime committed as a juvenile.
+He was convicted of murder and aggravated assault in the 1995 shooting death of Cherryl Tendeland.

-A Cass County judge in January rejected Garcia’s argument that the sentence was unconstitutional.
-Garcia’s lawyers are appealing to the state Supreme Court, citing a new state law that bans sentences for juveniles without the possibility of parole.
+Garcia argued the sentence was unconstitutional and he should be considered for a reduced term.
+His lawyers cited a new state law that bans sentences for juveniles without the possibility of parole.